College Board endorsed consultant for AP Physics

 Questions on the AP Physics 1 exam probe a student’s understanding of the entire scientific process.
 In Physics 1 you don’t just predict an answer, but you must explain the reasoning behind the prediction, and discuss how that prediction would change as the conditions of the problem change.
 And you don’t stop there: you describe how you would set up an experiment to verify that prediction, how to analyze the data collected from such an experiment, how that experiment might turn out.
 In other words, our students are expected to acquire and demonstrate the same skills that professional physicists use in their work.

 - In our AP Summer Institute, we will discuss in detail the content and structure of the AP Physics 1 exam.
 More importantly, we will talk about how to teach students the physics skills that will be tested on this exam, and which are useful at all levels of physics.

 We’ll be sharing teaching ideas within the group, especially including creative laboratory activities.
 I encourage attendance from those who have several years under their belts – their input will be especially useful to new AP Physics 1 teachers, and to other somewhat-veterans.
 We want to hear specifics about what worked and what didn’t.

 The overarching goal of the week will be to communicate and share physics teaching ideas that, while focused on AP Physics 1, can be applied to any level of physics, including conceptual, college prep, AP Physics 1/2, and AP Physics C.

-· Laboratory activities in the style of AP lab questions… we will perform two or three of these.
+- Laboratory activities in the style of AP lab questions… we will perform a number of these, in several different styles.
 We will discuss how to create activities that are not only pedagogically valuable, but which also directly prepare the students for the types of exam questions they will face.

 · In- and out-of-class assignments and activities that bring students beyond focusing on an abstract answer.
 We’ll talk about specific ideas that will help get students writing, communicating, and experimenting.